Keys to a Healthy Summer

 Additionally, the clinic team treats children who suffer injuries from riding bicycles or playing outdoor sports.
 Haberkorn stresses the use of protective gear.

-“This is the time to emphasize helmet safety for bike riders and make sure that they fit well,” she says.
+“This is the time to emphasize helmet safety for bike riders and make sure they fit well,” she says.
 “Adults should wear a helmet too if they’re going out riding with their kids to set a good example.
-Kids who play soccer need well-fitting shin guards, and helmets for those playing football.
+Kids who play soccer need well-fitting shin guards and helmets for those playing football.
 I also have a first aid kit in my car for simple wound care, just in case an injury happens.”

 Swimming and sunburn are two other areas of concern during the summer.
 Haberkorn encourages adults to designate someone to watch the kids at the pool or the beach.
 In a group setting, accidents are more likely to happen because people assume someone in the group is watching the children.